Handling SQL Nulls with Two-Valued Logic: Eliminating unknown

-This is a correct translation of $Q_5$ that makes no extra assumptions about the schema.
-Having such additional information (e.g., the fact that \lstinline{c_custkey} is the key of \lstinline{customer}) can simplify translation even further; see Section \ref{sec:coincide}. \end{example}
+This translation of $Q_5$ makes no extra assumptions about the schema.
+Having additional information (e.g., that \lstinline{c_custkey} is the key of \lstinline{customer}) simplifies translation even further; see Section \ref{sec:coincide}. \end{example}